byrnereese/mkdocs-minify-plugin/README.md

 ## Options

+- `minify_html`:
+  - Defaults to `False`.
-- `minify_html`: Sets whether HTML files should be minified.
-Defaults to `false`.
+  - Sets whether HTML files should be minified.
-- `htmlmin_opts`: Sets runtime htmlmin API options using the [config parameters of htmlmin](https://htmlmin.readthedocs.io/en/latest/reference.html#main-functions)
+- `minify_js`:
+  - Defaults to `False`.
-- `minify_js`: Sets whether JS files should be minified.
-Defaults to `false`.
-If set to `true`, you must specificy the JS to be minified files using `js_files` (see below).
+  - Sets whether JS files should be minified.
+    If set to `True`, you must specificy the JS to be minified files using `js_files` (see below).
+- `minify_css`:
+  - Defaults to `False`.
-- `minify_css`: Sets whether CSS files should be minified.
-Defaults to `false`.
-If set to `true`, you must specificy the CSS to be minified files using `css_files` (see below).
+  - Sets whether CSS files should be minified.
+    If set to `True`, you must specificy the CSS to be minified files using `css_files` (see below).
+- `htmlmin_opts`:
+  - Defaults to `None`.
+  - Sets runtime htmlmin API options using the [config parameters of htmlmin](https://htmlmin.readthedocs.io/en/latest/reference.html#main-functions)
+- `cache_safe`:
+  - Defaults to `False`.
-- `cache_safe`: Sets whether a hash should be added to the JS and CSS file names.
-Defaults to `false`.
-If set to `true`, you must specificy the files using `css_files` or `js_files` (see below).
+  - Sets whether a hash should be added to the JS and CSS file names.
+    If set to `True`, you must specificy the files using `js_files` or `css_files` (see below).
+- `js_files`:
+  - Defaults to `None`.
-- `js_files`: List of JS files to be minified.
+  - List of JS files to be minified.
     The plugin will generate minified versions of these files and save them as `.min.js` in the output directory.
+- `css_files`:
+  - Defaults to `None`.
-- `css_files`: List of CSS files to be minified.
+  - List of CSS files to be minified.
     The plugin will generate minified versions of these files and save them as `.min.css` in the output directory.

 > **Note:** When using `minify_js` or `minify_css`, you don't have to modify the `extra_javascript` or `extra_css` entries in your `mkdocs.yml` file.
 The plugins automatically takes care of that.